SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/application/manageengine_adauditplus.md

 uuid: 890207d2-4878-440d-9079-3dd25d472e0a
-name: ManageEngine AuditAD Plus
+name: ManageEngine ADAudit Plus
 type: intake

 ## Overview

-ManageEngine AuditAd Plus is a robust Active Directory auditing and compliance solution, empowering organizations to track and monitor changes, detect security threats, and ensure regulatory compliance within their Active Directory environment.
+ManageEngine ADAudit Plus is a robust Active Directory auditing and compliance solution, empowering organizations to track and monitor changes, detect security threats, and ensure regulatory compliance within their Active Directory environment.

 !!! warning
     Important note - This format is currently in beta.
 We highly value your feedback to improve its performance.

 ## Supported events

-This integration supports the following events from AuditAD Plus:
+This integration supports the following events from ADAudit Plus:

 - Alerts (`ADAPAlerts`)
 - Group managements reports (`GroupMgmtReports`)